mui/material-ui/docs/src/pages/guides/csp.md

 # Content Security Policy

-Starting in JSS version 9.6.0, Material UI supports Content Security Policy headers.
+Starting in JSS version 9.6.0, Material-UI supports Content Security Policy headers.

 ## What is CSP and why is it useful?